The Top 9 Most Shocking Drug-Related Celebrity Deaths

 One of the world’s most recognized and awarded singers, Houston was also a talented 48-year-old actress who drowned on February 11, 2012, as a result of cocaine and heart disease complications.
 Flexeril, marijuana, Benadryl, and Xanax were also found in her body.
 Her long addiction to numerous drugs was no secret, and she did check into rehab a few times.
 That didn’t stop the world from mourning her untimely death and the loss of this spectacular musician.

 All of his fans remember where they were when they heard about Elvis Presley’s untimely death on August 16, 1977.
 The 42-year-old American musician, singer, and actor mixed illegal and prescription drugs, including methaqualone, barbiturates, codeine, and cocaine, which aggravated a heart arrhythmia.
-He was hospitalized several times from previous drug overdoses, and his drug use affected his performances on stage and in the recording studio.
+He was hospitalized several times from previous drug overdoses, and his addiction affected his performances on stage and in the recording studio.
 However, he never sought treatment for his addiction and may have fired the bodyguards who most strongly advised him to seek help for his addiction.

 Saturday Night Live and the comedic world was never the same after this actor, comedian, and musician died on March 5, 1982, from a speedball overdose at the age of 33.
-With several movie and TV projects in the works, his death chilled coworkers, family members, friends and fans.
+With several movie and TV projects in the works, his death chilled co-workers, family members, friends, and fans.
 Belushi did have a drug problem that affected his ability to show up for work on time.
 Although he tried to clean up to meet deadlines, his addiction won in the end.

 The 27-year-old musician, singer, and songwriter anchored The Doors, who shot to fame in 1967.
-His July 3, 1971, death was caused by heart failure from a heroin or cocaine overdose and came as a huge surprise to fans despite his severe drug addiction.
+His July 3, 1971, death was caused by heart failure from heroin or cocaine overdose and came as a huge surprise to fans despite his severe drug addiction.
 It meant the end of an era for this young, charismatic, and influential musician.

 Which of these celebrities impacted your life the most?
-From musicians to movie stars, no one is immune to a drug addiction.
+From musicians to movie stars, no one is immune to drug addiction.
 If you or a loved one struggle, seek life-saving treatment and help today.